DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a

 There are separate morning and evening routines.
 They include one for increased flexibility, one for relaxation, one for stress relief (don’t we all need that!), and one to build strength and balance.
 Barbara Benagh and Jason Gordon lead these “Slow Flow” vinyasa yoga routines.
 The DVD is thorough and comprehensive and works for all skill levels.

 Jillian Michaels is much more of a personal athletic trainer than a trained yogi, so beware that her version of yoga is unlike anything you’d find in a typical yoga studio.
 She does not teach customary yoga styles, which means that traditionalists do not favor her approach.

 That said, few people have as much experience creating calorie-burning workouts as Jillian.
 She’s put together some of the most intense exercise programs around, and Yoga Meltdown is another one.
 Unlike some of the popular power yoga videos that were released a decade or more ago, Yoga Meltdown was released a few years back, so it’s reasonably current.

 The video’s tagline is, “Burn calories.
 Scorch fat.
 Energize your life.”
 The regimen consists of two 30-minute workouts which mix yoga poses with heavy cardio segments designed to quickly shed pounds.
 Part of the video even uses light hand weights to increase the burn.

 If you’re seeking a traditional ashtanga yoga workout, skip this one.
 But if you want a powerful, sweat-inducing exercise, check it out.

 Jeanette Jenkins, the Hollywood Trainer, released Power Yoga earlier this decade.
 Since then, it’s become known as one of the more intense, challenging power yoga routines around.
 The 84-minute routine is very intense.
 Jenkins holds poses for quite awhile and includes sequences of 50 bicycle crunches in one chapter.

 Note that this is actually an audio CD rather than a DVD.
 So you’ll have verbal instruction, but no video.
 The chapters include Warmup, Vinyasa Flows, Power Flows, Floor Work, and Final Relaxation.
-The Hollywood Trainer does offer modifications for beginners and advanced yogis, so everyone can benefit from the DVD.
+The Hollywood Trainer does offer modifications for beginners and advanced yogis, so everyone can benefit from the disc.